John Van Reenen (economist): Background

 His research focuses on the causes and consequences of innovation.
 His early work focused on the impact of technology on wages, inequality, jobs, and firm profits.
 A characteristic of his approach is a focus on empirical evidence of large-scale datasets and an emphasis on public policy.
 More recently, he has worked on the measurement of management practices and their impact on productivity across firms and countries with his former PhD students Nicholas Bloom and Raffaella Sadun.
 He has published over 100 peer-reviewed articles in the economics of innovation, productivity, labour economics, industrial economics, and econometrics.
 He is frequently reported in the media in the UK and overseas.
 He is currently on the editorial board of Quantitative Economics and Management Science.
 Previously, he has served on the Editorial Board of the Journal of Industrial Economics, Journal of Economic Literature and Review of Economic Studies.
 He is a member of the Council of the Royal Economic Society.
 He is a fellow of the Econometric Society and British Academy, as well as a research fellow at the National Bureau of Economic Research, Centre for Economic Policy Research and Institute for the Study of Labor.

 Van Reenen was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to economics and public policy making.
 In 2009, he was awarded (jointly with Fabrizio Zilibotti) the Yrjö Jahnsson Award.
 This is the European equivalent of the John Bates Clark Medal.
 It is awarded by the European Economic Association to the best economist in Europe under the age of 45.
 In 2011 he was awarded the Arrow Prize for the best paper in the field of health economics.

-John Van Reenen is both the Professor of Applied Economics at MIT Sloan School of Management and in the Department of Economics.
+John Van Reenen was both the Professor of Applied Economics at MIT Sloan School of Management and in the Department of Economics.